 - Store the marinade in a sealed jar or other container in the fridge for up to 5 days.
 Use as a marinade for chicken or other meat or drizzle over grain bowls or salad.

-- Use to marinate chicken and meat or drizzle onto grain bowls and salads.
+- Use to marinate chicken and meat, brush on vegetables or drizzle onto grain bowls and salads.

 - Marinate whole chicken breasts from 1-8 hours, if doing diced chicken or a protein, marinate for a maximum of 30 minutes to an hour.

 - Pineapple chicken marinade can be stored in a jar in the fridge for up to 5 days before using.
 Stir or shake well before using.